mozilla/pkipolicy/rootstore/policy.md

 2. Intermediate certificates that have at least one valid, unrevoked chain up to such a CA certificate and that are technically capable of issuing working server or email certificates.
 Intermediate certificates that are not
-    considered to be technically constrained will contain either:
+    considered to be technically capable will contain either:

     * an Extended Key Usage (EKU) extension that does not contain any of these KeyPurposeIds: anyExtendedKeyUsage, id-kp-serverAuth,